bowang-lab/MedSAMSlicer/README.md

 ## Installation

+You can watch a video tutorial of installation steps [here](https://youtu.be/qjsTA5WXuS0).

 1. Install 3D Slicer from its official [website](https://download.slicer.org/).
 The compatibility of our plugin has been tested with 3D Slicer >= 5.4.0
 2. Download the specific version of the plugin from [releases](https://github.com/bowang-lab/MedSAMSlicer/releases) page and extract to your desired location.
 3. In the Slicer App, select the `Welcome to Slicer` drop-down menu in the toolbar at the top and navigate to `Developer Tools > Extension Wizard`.